-- (a) The fall arrest system shall be used only for employee fall protection. - (b) The components of the fall arrest system shall be "approved" as per Rule 612. - (c) Only a full body harness shall be used. - (d) The fall arrest system shall be rigged to minimize free fall distance, with a maximum free fall distance of six feet (6'). - (e) Each terminal shall have an established procedure to rescue personnel in case of a fall. - (f) The fall arrest system shall incorporate an energy absorbing mechanism.

-- (g) All connectors shall be designed and used to minimize accidental disengagement.
+- (a) The fall arrest system shall be used only for employee fall protection. - (b) The components of the fall arrest system shall be "approved" as per Rule 612. - (c) Only a full body harness shall be used. - (d) The fall arrest system shall be rigged to minimize free fall distance, with a maximum free fall distance of six feet (6'). - (e) Each terminal shall have an established procedure to rescue personnel in case of a fall. - (f) The fall arrest system shall incorporate an energy absorbing mechanism. - (g) All connectors shall be designed and used to minimize accidental disengagement.
 Snap hooks shall be positive locking.
-(A spring-loaded keeper over the throat of the hook is not adequate.) - (h) The fall arrest system shall be attached to a tie-off point capable of sustaining at least twice the potential impact load of an employee's fall when certified by a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
+(A spring-loaded keeper over the throat of the hook is not adequate.) - (h) The fall arrest system shall be attached to a tieoff point capable of sustaining at least twice the potential impact load of an employee's fall when certified by a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
 When more than one employee is attached to a tieoff point, the above limits shall be increased proportionately.
 Positive means shall be taken to prevent the movement of equipment when used as tie-off points.
 When container lifting beams are used as tieoff points, there shall be a shut off switch to prevent the crane from trolleying, hoisting, or gantrying.
 There shall be an indicator light visible to the workers on the container tops.
 Said indicator light shall be affixed to the bottom of the crane cab.
 When the light is on, the container beam is alive.
-When workers are tied off to a live beam, the crane shall operate only in "slow-mode." - (i) Harness, lanyards, and energy absorbers (except those which are integral to a self-retracting lifeline) which have been subjected to impact loading shall be removed from service and destroyed.
-All other components of the fall arrest system shall be inspected and serviced by a competent person as per the manufacturer's recommendations. - (j) Horizontal lifelines shall have a tensile strength capable of sustaining at least twice the potential impact load of an employee's fall when certified by
+When workers are tied off to a live beam, the crane shall operate only in "slow-mode."

+- (i) When workers on container tops are tethered to a device other than the beam, the beam shall be disconnected from the device.
+In those rare cases where disconnecting from the device causes an extreme safety hazard or an emergency exists, the beam may remain connected with the power to the crane shut off. - (j) Harness, lanyards, and energy absorbers (except those which are integral to a self-retracting lifeline) which have been subjected to impact loading shall be removed from service and destroyed.
+All other components of the fall arrest system shall be inspected and serviced by a competent person as per the manufacturer's recommendations. - (k) Horizontal lifelines shall have a tensile strength capable of sustaining at least twice the potential impact load of an employee's fall when certified by a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
+When more

-- a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
-When more than one person is tied off to a horizontal lifeline, the above limits shall be increased proportionally. - (k) All components of the fall arrest system shall be inspected and maintained as per the manufacturers recommendations.
+- than one person is tied off to a horizontal lifeline, the above limits shall be increased proportionally. - (1) All components of the fall arrest system shall be inspected and maintained as per the manufacturer's recommendations.
 (See also Rule 339.)